vkolodrevskiy/binary-logger/readme.md

 ```

 #### Solution description:
-Main goal of this solution was to provide lower latency for the client code.
+Main goal of this solution was to provide lower latency for the client code calling it.
-So instead of blocking client code on writing and reading from files directly, events are sent to in memory queue.
+So instead of blocking client code on writing and reading from files directly, events are sent to in-memory queue.
 Asynchronous threads are handling working with file system.

 #### Improvements that can/should be made: